Rudy Giuliani and other Donald Trump surrogates are questioning Hillary Clinton's health, so Clinton opened a jar of pickles.

 The difference, of course — this latest round includes messages Clinton did not voluntarily turn over to the State Department.

-The appearance comes during a relatively light week for Clinton in terms of public appearances.
-While she's holding several fundraisers, she only has one day of campaigning scheduled, with a stop in Reno, Nev., on Thursday.
+The TV appearance comes during a relatively light week for Clinton in terms of public appearances.
+While she's holding several fundraisers, she has only one day of campaigning scheduled, with a stop in Reno, Nev., on Thursday.